GaijinEntertainment/daScript/doc/source/reference/language/statements.rst

 ::

-    stat := 'try' stat 'recover' visibility-block
+    stat ::= 'try' stat 'recover' visibility-block

-The try statement encloses a block of code in which an exceptional condition can occur, such as a runtime error or a panoc statement.
+The try statement encloses a block of code in which an exceptional condition can occur, such as a runtime error or a panic function.
 The catch clause provides the exception-handling code.

-It is important to understand, that try/recover is not a correct error handling code.
+It is important to understand that try/recover is not a correct error handling code.
-Much like in GO lang, this is really invalid situation which should not happen in production environemnt normally.
+Much like in GO lang, this is really invalid situation which should not normally happen in the production environment.
 Examples of potential exceptions are: dereferencing null pointer, indexing array out of bounds, etc.

 -----------